Sciatic nerve block

 • Position depends on approach: lateral decubitus or prone (classic posterior/popliteal), supine possible with anterior or subgluteal modifications.

-• Standard monitoring; IV access; resuscitation drugs/intralipid immediately available (regional safety).
+• Standard monitoring, IV access, resuscitation drugs/intralipid immediately available (regional safety).

 Indications and block coverage